TheRebelOfBabylon/golearnbtc/blog.md

 ```
 copy the output of `fmt.Printf("%s\n", hex.EncodeToString(tx_bytes))` and paste it [here](https://blockstream.info/testnet/tx/push).
 And voila, we have succesfully created and broadcasted a Bitcoin transaction from scratch ([Proof](https://blockstream.info/testnet/tx/d1f770cdfe980eca99c18c52598fad6a1f68b8a59444e539722198914694b73e))!!!
 I was really happy when this finally worked.

 When I was encountering difficulties with the `sign()` function, I ran the equivalent Python code and broadcasted a couple of transactions using the hex encoded output in the Python implementation.
-Third times the charm they say.
+Third time's the charm they say.
 Since I had three 50 000 satoshi UTXOs in the second address I created, I figured it would be interesting to try and craft a consolidation transaction.
 Just kidding, I did this accidentally when trying to send all the tBTC from both addresses back to the faucet.
 I will show you this happy little accident in the next part.

 ## Part 3: Consolidation Transaction